dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 Are you disturbed by these examples?
 Many people say, "So what?
 Just do what's best for you overall."
 OK, but how does that work?
 Once the stranger has given you a ride into town, it *is* in your interest to stiff them, no matter what you said in the past.

-Making an exception like, "Follow your self interest unless you made a promise." doesn't work.
+Adding an exception like, "Follow your self interest unless you made a promise" doesn't work.
 If you realize the stranger would use your \$20 to buy a knife and stab you, you should renege.
 So you can't "*just*" do what's better for you overall.
 That's very hard, or maybe even impossible.

 ## On rational irrationality